jynik/meta-owswaas/README.md

 You can see a demo of it here: https://twitter.com/utkan0s/status/953669143177424897

-This layer currently targets the Raspberry Pi Zero (W), but can easily be adapted to other platforms.
-To start, you'll need to add a BTN_GPIO definition in init-owswaas.bb.
-You may also need to tweak the alsa-state.bbappend.

 If you haven't used Yocto before, you can find a quick intro here: https://github.com/jynik/ready-set-yocto